+The purpose of this report is to nominate the factory building of the Former Bushells Factory for local heritage listing in Schedule 5 of the City of Canada Bay Local Environmental Plan 2013 ('CLEP').
 This report will provide a review of the subject site in order to determine its heritage values, including its potential for heritage listing.
-Constraints and opportunities in relation to the subject site will also be discussed with a heritage framework provided which are based on the conclusions uncovered.
+Constraints and opportunities in relation to the subject site will also be discussed with a heritage framework provided which is based on the assessments concluded.